 Kathy Harrison, Special Projects / Equipment Services Coordinator

 Kathy originally joined Deaf & Hear Alberta on a maternity cover-off in July of 2011.
 Deaf & Hear Alberta was very fortunate to have her stay on a permanent basis.

-Kathy is the face and the voice of Deaf & Hear Alberta, greeting clients as they come in and solving problems for equipment users.
 Prior to coming to Deaf & Hear Alberta, Kathy worked in customer service, and so brings her extensive set of customer service skills with her.